Theory and ExamplesIn Exercises 51–54,d. Over what intervals of x... | Channels for Pearson+

 1

-To determine where the function y = f(x) = x³/3 is increasing or decreasing, we first need to find its derivative.
-The derivative, f'(x), will help us understand the behavior of the function.
+To determine where the function y = -1/x is increasing or decreasing, we first need to find its derivative.
+The derivative, y', will help us understand the behavior of the function.

 Verified video answer for a similar problem: